fedyacpp/BlumClicker/README.md

 # BlumClicker

-## Dev info: because of drop game currently not working im not updating weights as i cant 100 percent be sure that it works as needed

-## Latest Update: June 20, 2024 - YOLOv8 Upgrade
+## Latest Update: July 5, 2024 - Dataset update
 Please redownload the model weights!

 BlumClicker is an automation tool designed to interact with Telegram's Blum's Drop Game using YOLOv8-based image detection.
 It can achieve near-perfect accuracy in identifying and clicking on snowflakes.
 [Watch it in action](https://photos.app.goo.gl/TYiW38Hc1g3Qqbnu5).